python-trio/trio/docs/source/reference-core.rst

 testing).

-You should not assume that trio's internal clock matches any other clock you have access to, including the clocks of other concurrent calls to :func:`trio.run`!
+You should not assume that trio's internal clock matches any other clock you have access to, including the clocks of simultaneous calls to :func:`trio.run` happening in other processes or threads!

 The default clock is currently implemented as :func:`time.monotonic` plus a large random offset.
 The idea here is to catch code that